 Lanesboro Arts’ goal is to be flexible and accommodating to artists, allowing them access to local resources needed for conceptualizing and realizing their place-based work.
 Lanesboro Arts recognizes “place-based work” as work that is specifically inspired by and designed for the place in which the work takes place; it can be a new project, or an interpretation of the artist’s current work tailored to engage the community of Lanesboro.
 The residency program was designed to align with and amplify Lanesboro Arts’ vision for communities–especially rural communities–to embrace artists as economic drivers, culture bearers, community builders, and problem solvers.

-The application deadline for the 2024 Lanesboro Artist Residency Program is Friday, July 28, 2023 at 12 p.m. (noon) CST.
-The application is now open.
+The application deadline for the 2024 Lanesboro Artist Residency Program was Friday, July 28, 2023 at 12 p.m. (noon) CST.
+The application is now closed.

 Jury review will take place in August and applicants will be notified by late September 2023 at the latest as to the status of their application.
 A phone interview process with finalists will take place in late September and selected artist residents and runners-up will be notified by October 2023.
 To see the list of 2023 Artists in residence, as well as a list of all past artists in residence, visit our Artist Residencies Page.